ckdevrel/MaterialPagerRecyclerGridView/README.md

 ```
 // I am passing the same list of images that I have used for GridItems.
 You can use your own instead of **mImageResID**.
 ViewPagerAdapter pagerAdapter = new ViewPagerAdapter(mContext, mImageResID);

 ```

 The ViewPagerAdapter is a class for ViewPager and it is found inside MainAdapter.

-**Note: **You can even pass ArrayList<Object> and customize your layout for the combination of both images and texts or whatever according to your requirement.
+**Note:** You can even pass ArrayList<Object> and customize your layout for the combination of both images and texts or whatever according to your requirement.
 I have used layout with ImageViews in this repo only for the sample purpose.

-### **Points to remember**
+### **Points to be remember**

 There are certain special aspects that must be followed before customizing your layout.